kristianolsson23/kristianolsson23/README.md

 ### Hi there 👋

-- 🌱 I recently graduated with a Master of Science in Data Science and Bachelor of Arts in Mathematics at the University of Virginia
+- 🌱 I recently graduated with a Master of Science in Data Science and a Bachelor of Arts in Mathematics at the University of Virginia

 - 📈 I worked with Pula Capital Management as a Data Science Intern between January and April 2024.
-I developed a 1+1 Dconvolutional neural network to predict the day-to-day direction of SPY index prices by capturing patterns in individual stocks and across the S&P 500.
+I developed a 1+1D convolutional neural network to predict the day-to-day direction of SPY index prices by capturing patterns in individual stocks and across the S&P 500.
 I developed models on PyTorch Lightning with Optuna/TensorBoard, employing early-stopping, gradient clipping, and hyperparameter tuning to ensure model convergence and generalizability.
 I showcased my methodologies to firm executives with a final presentation.

 - 🔭 I worked with the UVA Biocomplexity Institute's Social and Decision Analytics Division as a Data Science Research Assistant and Data Science for the Public Good (DSPG) Intern.
 Between my 2022 summer internship and my ongoing research, I have worked on these three projects with the Biocomplexity Institute:
     -  Mastercard: Social Impact Data Commons for DMV Region (R) (https://uva-bi-sdad.github.io/sdc.intro/)